DreamOfTheRedChamber/leetcode/README.md

 	* judge whether a value is even or odd
 		- Use num % 2 != 0 rather than num % 2 == 1 because of negative number mod ( e.g. -5 % 2 == -1 )
 		- To guarantee mod result is always positive, if knowing num range RANGE, could consider ( num + RANGE ) % RANGE
-* power of integer 2
+* power of integer: Java does not provide a built-in function for Integer values
-    * double Math.pow( 2, b ) needs to be downcast for integer power, a more elegant way is to use bit manipulation 2 << b
+    * solution 1: It has a built-in function double Math.pow( double, double ).
+But the computation cost for double is much higher than int and the result needs to be downcasted.
+    * solution 2: Use multiply instead when exponent is low.
+	* solution 3: When 2 is radix, use bit shifting
+	* solution 4: Implement in-house pow for integers based on divide and conquer
 ```java
 // convert int decimal to binary format
 int decimalNum = RANDOM_VALUE;